apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ### Testing against different regions

 S3A can connect to different regions —the tests support this.
-Simply define the target region in `contract-tests.xml` or any `auth-keys.xml` file referenced.
+Simply define the target region in `contract-test-options.xml` or any `auth-keys.xml` file referenced.

 ```xml